CentreForDigitalHumanities/Summer-School-2024/docs/instructions.md

-# Preparation
 Welcome to the [Exploring Culture Through Data: Digital Methods & Data Practices](https://utrechtsummerschool.nl/courses/humanities/exploring-culture-through-data-digital-methods-data-practices) Summer School 2024!
 We are excited to offer an introduction into digital methods and data practices to analyze and understand culture.
 In this folder, you find all the materials that will prepare you for the Summer School.

 ## Installation
 Before we start the Summer School, we kindly ask you to carry out the following installation instructions to ensure that you have all the necessary software installed on your computer.
 This will ensure a smooth start of the Summer School.

 We recommend using [Anaconda Navigator](#anaconda-navigator) and [Jupyter Lab](#jupyter-lab) for the Summer School.
-If you have another preferred programming environment, you are welcome to use that as well, but we can not ensure that we will have the space and time to assist you with technical issues specific to your environment.
+If you wish to use another integrated development environment (IDE), you are welcome to use that as well, but we can not ensure that we will have the space and time to assist you with technical issues specific to your environment.

 If you run into any problems during the installation, please try to resolve them by yourself first.
 The internet is full of useful information, and finding solutions to technical problems is a valuable skill for a (soon-to-be) programmer.
 Of course we are happy to help you if you really get stuck, don't hesitate to send us an email in that case (see [Questions](#Questions)).